MichalTaczala/recrutation_java/README.md

 - Remember about tests for the implemented use cases

-For every written classes and functions, there are unit tests written.
+For every written classes and functions, there are written unit tests.